 Can I drive it anywhere?

-It depends on the size that you want your house built, but the short answer is yes.
-We build within the maximum allowable vehicle sizes for North America (8.5' wide x 40' long x 13' high).
-If you want it bigger than that you will either need a permit to move your house or you'll need to hire someone to do it for you, which isn't a big deal.
-Hiring a mover is often easier and less expensive than actually getting the required permits.
-It's easy, cheap, and insurable, which is good option for people wanting a bigger house that won't be moved often, or even for people who want a tiny home but don't have a truck to tow it.
-Even if you moved it once a year, that's still less than a month's rent.
+It depends on the size of your home, but the short answer is yes.
+We build within the maximum allowable vehicle sizes for North America (8'6” wide x 40' long x 13'6” high).
+If your home is larger than any of those dimensions, you will either need to acquire a permit every time you move it or hire a professional towing company to do it for you.
+Hiring a mover is often less hassle and cheaper than personally acquiring permits.
+Working with a towing company is good option for people who want a ‘big’ tiny home that will not be moved frequently, or for those who do not own a truck with a suitable towing capacity.

 Do I need a special license?